9 November 1938/Kristallnacht

 Victims Pay for Their Own Damage

-The November Pogroms mark the transition from the discrimination against the Jewish population that had been ongoing since 1933 to their subsequent systematic persecution.
+The events of 9 November 1938 mark the transition from the discrimination against the Jewish population that had been ongoing since 1933 to their subsequent systematic persecution.
 For Jews living in Germany, it finally became unmistakably clear (if it was not already) that they could no longer even take their lives for granted.
 After 9 November 1938, the number of them who made efforts to emigrate skyrocketed.
 In the few months before the war broke out, around 200,000 Jews left the Reich.
-Although there is no straight line leading to the mass murder of the Holocaust, the November Pogroms mark a drastic turning point.
+Although there is no straight line leading to the mass murder of the Holocaust, the acts of terror of 9–10 November 1938 mark a drastic turning point.

 Documents in Our Collection

-The museum’s collection contains numerous documents, photographs, and objects related to the November Pogroms.
+The museum’s collection contains numerous documents, photographs, and objects related to 9 November 1938 and its aftermath.
 Notably, there are eyewitness reports in letters and diaries, but also sworn declarations from the postwar reparation process.
 The wave of arrests is particularly well documented.
 There are surviving postcards sent home by concentration camp detainees as well as their discharge papers.
 Portraits of the released detainees give us hints of their physical infirmity.
 Our holdings also include, for example, a once privately-owned silver bowl that still bears the scars of that night’s destruction to this day.